Smiril/coral-ai-edge-tpu-video-watcher/README.md

 1. Clone this repository (`git clone https://github.com/Smiril/coral-ai-edge-tpu-video-watcher.git`)
 2. Run script `./setup.sh` to create virtual env and install necessary Python dependencies.
 This may take several minutes to run.
+3. Run the commands from [coral.ai](https://coral.ai) to setup finaly.

 ## Run the Code
 ```